 Secure your MariaDB installation.
 The following checklist shows the steps that will be performed.

 - Set (Change) root password.
+(How to choose a secure password)

 - Remove anonymous users.